7.3 Bowel Elimination

 Constipation

-Constipation (presence of hard, dry stool that is difficult to pass) is a common problem experienced in older adults.
-Many factors contribute to constipation; age, medications, lack of adequate fluids, fibre, and exercise, delaying urge to defecate, lack of privacy.
+Constipation is a common problem experienced in older adults.
+Many factors contribute to constipation: age, medications, lack of adequate fluids or fibre, lack of exercise, delaying urge to defecate, lack of privacy.
 Frequent or constant constipation can lead to a variety of other health issues such as hemorrhoids, fecal impaction, and bowel obstruction.
 HCAs play an important role in preventing constipation in clients.
-Although prevention is key, HCAs may be involved in assisting with or caring for clients who have had other measure to address the constipation such as suppositories, enemas or disimpaction.
+Although prevention is key, HCAs may be involved in assisting with or caring for clients who have required other measures to address the constipation such as rectal suppositories, enemas or disimpaction.

 Table 7.3.3 Procedure: Administering a Rectal Suppository or Enema[1]